taranguiz/taranguiz.github.io/research.md

 **Mountain Building and fault-driven exhumation in Chilean Coastal Cordillera**

 - Aránguiz-Rago, T., Duvall, A., Huntington, K. Preserved through Hyperaridity, 150 Million Years of Exhumation and Strike-Slip Deformation in the Atacama Coastal Cordillera.
-(Accepted, Tectonics).
+(In Press, Tectonics).

 **Paleoclimate and paleoseismological activity in the hyper-arid core of the Atacama Desert**